 We published this article awhile back; now in 2020 we live in quite a different world.
 As things start to improve across many countries of the world, we are looking to the future with hope, for the day when you can drop everything and come to see what China has to offer.

-Below are 10 revised tidbits about China and why you should hop the plane and see for yourself what you are missing.
+Below are 10 revised tidbits I wrote while teaching English in China and why you should hop on the plane and see for yourself what you are missing.

 In addition to the billions of Han Chinese that populate this massive country, China is home to 55 ethnic minorities and hundreds of thousands of people from across the globe.
 Friendly, funny and awesome are just a few superlatives I used to describe my closest friends and the strangers I’ve met during my travels around China.
 You’ll make lifelong pals and create memories with people you’ll only spend 15 minutes with.
 No matter who you meet, your life will be enriched by the stories and experiences they tell and share.

 Chinese people are getting more and more acquainted with foreign culture.
 Only a few years ago, in smaller cities, a laowai (foreigner) could be stared at (not disrespectfully, just out of curiosity) – just because it could be one of the first times that locals witnessed a westerner.
-These days, you are more likely to be interesting not because of your looks, but because you are a representative of the western culture – there are so many things to understand from each other, which means many new friends!
+These days, you are more likely to be interesting not because of your looks, but because you are a representative of the western culture.

 If it is magnificent views you are after – China has many treasures in store for you.
 In the last few years, the glass-bridge craze started popping up all over the country.
 There are now numerous glass bridges spanning over canyons, rivers, valleys – there is an estimate that the number of such bridges is around 2,000 across China – providing stunning views for those who are not afraid of heights!